Cryptocurrency prices today: Check rates of Bitcoin, Ethereum, Solana, Tether

 Total cryptocurrency market capitalization

-The current global crypto market cap is $798.56 billion.
-The total crypto market volume over the last 24 hours is $16.72 billion.
-Both have remained flat over the last day.
-The global cryptocurrency market valuation was $861.94 billion last month, in comparison to $921.17 billion three months ago.
+The current global crypto market cap is $805.99 billion, a 1.39% increase over the last day.
+The total crypto market volume over the last 24 hours is $24.05 billion, which marks a 12.23% increase.
+Last month, the global crypto market cap was $852.73 billion, while three months back, the total capitalization stood at $963.6 billion.